yashugupta786/Machine-Translation-with-attention/README.md

 I found, however, that understanding the model well enough to implement it requires unraveling a series of concepts that build on top of each other.
 I thought that a bunch of these ideas would be more accessible if expressed visually.
 That’s what I aim to do in this post.
 You’ll need some previous understanding of deep learning to get through this post.
 I hope it can be a useful companion to reading the papers mentioned above (and the attention papers linked later in the post).

 A sequence-to-sequence model is a model that takes a sequence of items (words, letters, features of an images…etc) and outputs another sequence of items.
 A trained model would work like this:

-  Your browser does not support the video tag.

-" />
-    <meta property="og:description" content="Translations: Chinese (Simplified), Korean

-Watch: MIT’s Deep Learning State of the Art lecture referencing this post

-May 25th update: New graphics (RNN animation, word embedding graph), color coding, elaborated on the final attention example.

-Note: The animations below are videos.
-Touch or hover on them (if you’re using a mouse) to get play controls so you can pause if needed.

-Sequence-to-sequence models are deep learning models that have achieved a lot of success in tasks like machine translation, text summarization, and image captioning.
-Google Translate started using such a model in production in late 2016.
-These models are explained in the two pioneering papers (Sutskever et al., 2014, Cho et al., 2014).

-I found, however, that understanding the model well enough to implement it requires unraveling a series of concepts that build on top of each other.
-I thought that a bunch of these ideas would be more accessible if expressed visually.
-That’s what I aim to do in this post.
-You’ll need some previous understanding of deep learning to get through this post.
-I hope it can be a useful companion to reading the papers mentioned above (and the attention papers linked later in the post).

-A sequence-to-sequence model is a model that takes a sequence of items (words, letters, features of an images…etc) and outputs another sequence of items.
-A trained model would work like this:

-  Your browser does not support the video tag.

 " />